 Johns Hopkins University was founded in 1876 and is one of the world’s premier teaching and research institutions with nearly 22,000 students across nine academic divisions.
 The university attracts the finest undergraduate, graduate, doctoral, post-doctoral and professional degree students and more federal research and development funding than any other university in the United States.

-This position is not eligible to sponsor visas
+This position is not eligible for visa sponsorship

 The Investment Analyst will be an integral member of the Investment Office, taking on key responsibilities that span the endowment and related portfolios.
 The position will play an important role in conducting due diligence on new and existing investment managers across public and private equity and credit, as well as other asset classes and investment opportunities.
 Over time, the Investment Analyst will develop more specialization and assume greater investment responsibilities.
 Promotion from this role is possible, with the potential for unlimited career growth.